alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li>
-    <div class="point">considered what user data and information the service will be providing or storing, and addressed the security level, legal responsibilities and risks associated with the service, consulting with experts where appropriate</div>
+    <div class="point">Consider what user data and information the service will be providing or storing, and address the security level, legal responsibilities and risks associated with the service, consulting with experts where appropriate</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>